The Excel Database Functions are designed to assist you when working with an Excel database.

 The above Dproduct function calculates the product of the scores in cells D5, D6 & D7, and therefore returns the value 36.

 In the example below, the Dproduct function is used to calculate the product of all scores for Test1 on dates prior to 05-Jan-2017.

 The above Dproduct function calculates the product of the scores in cells D2 and D8 and so returns the value 8.

 Note that, in the above two examples, instead of typing in "Score" for the field argument, we could have simply used the number 4 (to denote the 4th column of the database).

-Further examples of the Excel Dproduct function are provided on the Microsoft Office website.
+For further examples of the Excel Dproduct function, see the Microsoft Office website.